IT STARTS WITH A SKETCH.

 For Anders Warming, automotive design has been a part of life since he was old enough to hold a pen.
 Now, as Head of MINI Design since 2010, he's charged with guiding the creative vision of MINI forward while ensuring its most beloved qualities remain boldly present for timeless effect.

 A new short film picks the brain of this exemplary creative and explores the environment and energies that help shape the MINI family you know and love.
-Watch it here and read on to learn how one of the most passionate minds in the design world today goes about making your MINI the icon it's always been.

 The 30 person MINI Design Team that Anders leads - comprised of fields such as ‘Exterior' , ‘Interior' and ‘Colour & Trim' - still relies heavily on tactile artisan tools like graphite pencils, ballpoint pens, tape, markers and clay.
 Naturally, computers play an important role in ensuring technical accuracy and connectivity, and in streamlining production, but ink smudged thumbs and fresh pencil shavings are equally essential elements to a vibrant and productive design process at MINI.